“How can I find running trails near me?” This is a question that I’m often asked when talking to new trail runners.

-This is an invaluable tool and a primary tool for someone searching, ‘finding a running trail near me.’
+This is an invaluable and primary tool for someone searching ‘finding a running trail near me.’

 This is an excellent option for those who don’t want to/can’t pay for Strava premium.
 You still get access to the wonderful aggregated sports data Strava has to offer.

 The only downside is you can’t form a route from it and save it to your device.

 Using the heat map, whether premium or free, is very straightforward.

 It’s as simple as selecting the area you want to search—whether it’s a country, city, or town—and then following the lines to form a route.